Voodoo Chile

-"Voodoo Chile" (/tʃaɪl/ CHAIL-') is a song written by Jimi Hendrix and recorded in 1968 for the third Jimi Hendrix Experience album Electric Ladyland.
+"Voodoo Chile" (/tʃaɪl/ CHAIL-') is a song written by Jimi Hendrix and recorded in 1968 for the third Jimi Hendrix Experience album, Electric Ladyland.
 It is based on the Muddy Waters blues song "Rollin' Stone", but with original lyrics and music.
 At 15 minutes, it is Hendrix's longest studio recording and features additional musicians in what has been described as a studio jam.

 "Voodoo Chile" was recorded at the Record Plant in New York City, after a late night jam session with Hendrix Experience drummer Mitch Mitchell, organist Steve Winwood, and bassist Jack Casady.
 The song became the basis for "Voodoo Child (Slight Return)", recorded by the Experience the next day and one of Hendrix's best-known songs.

-"Chile" is a phonetic approximation of "child" without the "d".
 In the UK, "Voodoo Chile" was also used as the title of the 1970 single release of "Voodoo Child (Slight Return)", which has caused confusion regarding the two songs.

 Background and lyrics

 "Voodoo Chile" evolved from "Catfish Blues", a song that Hendrix performed regularly during 1967 and early 1968.
-"Catfish Blues" was a homage to Muddy Waters, made up of a medley of verses based on Waters' songs, including "Rollin' Stone", "Still a Fool", and "Rollin' and Tumblin'".
+"Catfish Blues" was a homage to Muddy Waters, made up of a medley of verses based on Waters' songs, including "Rollin' Stone", "Still a Fool", and "Rollin' and Tumblin'.
 (Note: Muddy Waters' songs in turn were based on earlier Delta blues songs, including Robert Petway's "Catfish Blues", Tommy McClennan's "Deep Sea Blues", and Hambone Willie Newbern's "Roll and Tumble Blues".)
 In April 1968, Hendrix recorded a number of solo demos in a New York hotel, including an early "Voodoo Chile", (Note: A solo demo of "Voodoo Chile" was released with Voodoo Child: The Illustrated Legend of Jimi Hendrix.) which he had been developing for some time.
 It used elements of "Catfish Blues" with new lyrics by Hendrix and included a vocal and guitar unison line.

-Music critic Charles Shaar Murray describes "Voodoo Chile" as "virtually a chronological guided tour of blues styles" ranging from early Delta blues, through the electric blues of Muddy Waters and John Lee Hooker, to the more sophisticated style of B.B.
-King, and the "cosmic blurt" of John Coltrane.
+Music critic Charles Shaar Murray describes "Voodoo Chile" as "virtually a chronological guided tour of blues styles" ranging from early Delta blues, through the electric blues of Muddy Waters and John Lee Hooker, to the more sophisticated style of B. B. King, and the "cosmic blurt" of John Coltrane.
 Lyrically, he adds, the song is "part of a long, long line of supernatural brag songs".
 Hendrix's song opens with: